 We were shocked.

-It turned out that a couple had seen us at our lowest moments the day before, and they’d asked if they could contribute towards our vet bill anonymously.
-We were blown away by their unexpected kindness.
+It turned out that a woman had seen us at our lowest moments the day before, and she’d asked if she could contribute towards our vet bill anonymously.
+We were blown away by her unexpected kindness.

 Then she told us that Buddy had graduated from being on the operating table to resting in a kennel on the floor.

 When he saw us come around the corner to his kennel, he gave the tiniest thump of the tip of his tail on the floor.

 He still couldn’t get up on his hind legs, but we hung onto the hope that his mini tail wag meant his hind end was healing and he would soon be able to stand up on all fours once again.